youknowwyz/BREATH_Music/README.md

-# BREATH Demo
+# BREATH: A Bio-Radar Embodied Agent for Tonal and Human-Aware Diffusion Music Generation

-Multimodal music generation system demonstration website
+Multimodal music generation system research demonstration

 ## About BREATH